The California Mine

-Deep in the bedrock below the windswept, lonely surface lives The Ghost of The Mountain.
-It’s a theme we came up with after hearing a friend remark that “Finding gold is like shooting a ghost in the dark”.
+Hundreds of feet below the lonely, windswept surface (perhaps wandering the abandoned workings in the bedrock) lives The Ghost of The Mountain; or so we pretend.
+We came up with the idea when a friend remarked that “Finding gold is like shooting a ghost in the dark”.

 As we gazed at the backbone of the property above us, already enchanted with much more than the promise of profit, my husband remarked “You haven’t even been up there yet”.

 Then I remembered the ad: Adventure Awaits You.